Approaching Difficult Conversations with an Outward Mindset

 Position 1

-Position 1 is about taking the time to transform judgmental thoughts into concrete actions that affected us, our feelings and needs behind those feelings as well as actions that we’d like to request of the other person to better meet our needs.
+Position 1 is about taking the time to transform judgmental thoughts into concrete actions that affect us, our feelings, and the needs behind those feelings, as well as actions that we’d like to request of the other person to better meet our needs.
 This is level 1- it is a step up from Position 0.
 In this position, we also think about how the interaction feels like a threat to our own identity and how this might be affecting us.

 Position 2

-Position 2 is about extending empathy to the other person’s needs, objectives and challenges.
-We don’t have to agree with their ways but here, we try to understand: what needs are driving their behavior?
+Position 2 is about extending empathy to the other person’s needs, objectives, and challenges.
+We don’t have to agree with their ways, but here, we try to understand: what needs drive their behavior?
 What are their feelings?
 What identity of theirs is perhaps threatened?
 What requests could they be making of us?
 This is level 2- it is a step up from focusing only on ourselves.

 Position 3